 An architect of modern algebra who reshaped number theory and field theory with his elegant, structural approach.

-Born in Vienna to a family with Armenian roots, Emil Artin's mathematical talent emerged early and flourished in the intellectual ferment of 1920s Germany.
+Emil Artin revolutionized class field theory, providing a more conceptual understanding of how prime numbers behave in algebraic number fields.
+Born in Vienna to a family with Armenian roots, his talent flourished in 1920s Germany.
 His work possessed a crystalline clarity, stripping complex ideas to their essential architecture.
-He revolutionized class field theory, providing a more conceptual understanding of how prime numbers behave in algebraic number fields.
-Artin's name is permanently attached to fundamental concepts: Artin L-functions, the Artin reciprocity law, and the Artin–Wedderburn theorem.
-He was a magnetic teacher, first at the University of Hamburg and later, after fleeing the Nazis, at Princeton and Indiana University, before returning to Hamburg.
-His lectures, particularly on Galois theory and braid groups, were legendary for their precision and depth, influencing generations of algebraists who sought to emulate his style of thinking.
+His name is permanently attached to fundamental concepts: Artin L-functions, the Artin reciprocity law, and the Artin–Wedderburn theorem.
+He taught at the University of Hamburg and, after fleeing the Nazis, at Princeton and Indiana University, before returning to Hamburg.
+His lectures on Galois theory and braid groups were precise and deep, influencing generations of algebraists.

 1883–1900